Skip to Content

 "My manager suggested I do the course; he had already done it.
 The diploma is quite well known in the meat industry and highly recommended for those who want to further their knowledge and career.

 I already had an overview of the business but my study has meant I’ve gained a much deeper understanding of what we are doing and why we are doing it.
-I’ve been able to implement knowledge from my refrigeration paper; and also changes to yard design and receipt of livestock, which have meant the animals are less stressed before processing.
+I’ve been able to implement knowledge from my refrigeration course; and also changes to yard design and receipt of livestock, which have meant the animals are less stressed before processing.

 The next project we’re looking at is areas for further processing and adding value to the business.
 We’re always trying to do things smarter and sharper.
 I’m keen to become a plant manager one day.